 Purchasing a mattress can be a sizeable expense (pun intended).
-To ensure your investment lasts as long as possible, we highly recommend you protect it by purchasing a mattress protector.
+To ensure one’s investment lasts as long as possible, we highly recommend people protect it by purchasing a mattress protector.

 Mattress protectors are important because they help keep your mattress warranty in good standing for as long as possible.
-You’ll want that warranty if something happens to your mattress and you need it replaced or refunded.
+People will want that warranty if something happens to their mattress and they need it replaced or refunded.

 They can also enhance your sleep experience by providing extra comfort and breathability.